 I would recommend this to adults who wants read a paranormal romance with an “against-the-clock” backstory that keeps you turning the pages from start to finish.

 So, has my review of DARK ALPHA’S NIGHT (REAPER #5) encouraged you to find out more?
 Just click on any of the links below to check out the book yourself.
-Keep reading to find out more about the author.
+Keep reading to find out more about the Reaper series and its author.

 Reaper by Donna Grant